encointer/book/src/testnet-cantillon-tutorial.md

   time tolerance: 600000m
 ```

 You can see your three participants have been assigned to one meetup.
-No money has ever been issued for this currency.Perfect.
+No money has ever been issued for this currency.
+Perfect.

 The ceremony phase will change to ATTESTING on the date of the ceremony.
 The time of the ceremony will be high sun in your location.
 This way, no single person can attend more than one meetup.
 At each meetup, participants attest each others personhood.
 However, for a bot community this doesn't matter as they can jointly pretend to have met at the right time.
 (That's one of the reasons why we need a trusted *human* setup in the first place)